OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 ------------------------------

-Now that the system is fully prepared, the next step is to minimise and equilibrate it.
+Now that the system is fully prepared, the next step is to minimise and equilibrate.
 The minimisation and equilibration of systems using alchemical transfer is more complex than standard systems, and is a multi-stage process.

 First, if positional restraints are needed, which is generally recommended for ATM calculations, the decision of which atoms to restrain must be made.
 A good choice for these atoms are the alpha carbons of the protein.
-These can be found using BioSimSpace search syntax.
+These can be found using BioSimSpace search syntax:

 >>> ca = [atom.index() for atom in solvated.search("atomname CA")]

 The system can now be minimised.
 Unlike standard minimisation, the minimisation of an ATM system requires that several restraints be applied from the start.
-These restraints are: core alignment, applied to atoms determined earlier, which can be turned on or off by passing the ``core_alignment`` argument; positional restraints applied to the alpha carbons listed above, set using the ``restraint`` argument; and a centre of mass distance restraint, which maintains the distance between the centre of masses of the ligands, as well as the distance between the centre of mass of the protein and ligands, set using the ``com_distance_restraint`` argument.
-The strength of these restraints is automatically set to a set of default values that are generally suitable for most systems, but can also be set manually by passing the relevant arguments to :data:`BioSimSpace.Protocol.AToMMinimisation`.
+These restraints are: **core alignment**, applied to atoms determined earlier, which can be turned on or off by passing the ``core_alignment`` argument; **positional restraints** applied to the alpha carbons listed above, set using the ``restraint`` argument; and a **centre of mass distance restraint**, which maintains the distance between the centre of masses of the ligands, as well as the distance between the centre of mass of the protein and ligands, set using the ``com_distance_restraint`` argument.
+The strength of these restraints is automatically set to a set of default values that are generally suitable for most systems, but can also be set manually by passing the relevant arguments to :data:`BioSimSpace.Protocol.AToMMinimisation`:

 >>> minimisation = BSS.Protocol.AToMMinimisation(
 ...     data=atm_data,